TechxArtisanStudio/Openterface/docs/faq.md

 ### **What is the expected price point?**

    - Pricing is still being determined and will depend on production costs and demand.
 We're exploring options like crowdfunding.
 Knowing how many people would like to buy this mini-KVM Openterface in advance will be very helpful for us to plan and control production costs more effectively, leading to a more affordable price.
-Thus, if you are interested into buying our product, please join this [waitlist](https://forms.gle/YnuKHrgPzrSZrqEt9).
+Thus, if you are interested into buying our product, please join this [Join Pre-Launch](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm).

 ## Technical